toppic-suite/toplib/README.md

 * Output:
   * A top-down spectral library built using the MS/MS spectra and identifications in the input files, which is stored in a sqlite file lib_spectra_ms2.db

-Run the command to generate a library with average representative spectra:
+Run the command to generate a library with average representative spectra and default PPIR cutoff value:

 ```
 python3 ms_library_building.py lib_spectra_ms2.msalign lib_spectra_ms2_toppic_prsm_single_filtered.tsv average